lothisoft/commercial-re-underwriting-app/README.md

 ######classnames: A library that simplifies concatenating CSS classnames
 ######node-sass: A library that allowed me to use SASS instead of regular CSS
 ######numeral: A library that helps in formatting numbers.
 This project relies heavily on numbers and it was useful to have a straightforward way to format them properly.

+I think it was the right decision to rely on as few third party libraries as possible because this was built as part of a coding challenge.
+In a professional software development project, it would have be prudent to utilize Redux for application state management.
+I would also have used Redux-Form because state management for form components and form component validation hooks are provided by the library.

+The project used modern javascript and css.
+It used es6 by utilizing Babel to transpile the code and utilizes Flexbox and Grid as modern css features.
+High code qualiy is maintained my using es-lint.
+The address search uses the Google Maps Places API to make the address entry as painless as possible.

+Every component source code is documented and describes implementation details.

 ##Component Design Philosophy
 I decided to organise the React components I built around the Atomic Design Methodolgy (as described by Brad Frost here: http://atomicdesign.bradfrost.com/).